Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 ### View controls - Releases
 The release selector is only visible when the planning dropdown is set to either the release backlog or the sprint backlog.

-When viewing the release backlog the dropdown will show:
+**When viewing the release backlog** the dropdown will show:

 - "all releases": displays items planned for any release
 - any release with an "open" status (a status of planned, in progress, or completed) that is not a sprint: displays items planned for the selected release and its child sprints

 ![planning board release selector - release backlog](img/Planning_Board_release-backlog-releases.png)

-When view the sprint backlog the dropdown will show:
+**When view the sprint backlog** the dropdown will show:

 - any release with an "open" status: displays items planned for the selected release and its child sprints
-- child sprints (that are also "open") of the displayed parents: displays items planned for the selected sprint
+- child sprints (that are also "open") and any "open" parents: displays items planned for the selected sprint

 ![planning board release selector - sprint backlog](img/Planning_Board_sprint-backlog-releases.png)